Oregon State Policy

 2015 State Legislative Session

-The next Oregon legislative session will begin in February 2015.
+The 2015 Oregon legislative session began on February 2.
 The 2015 session will be a "full session," limited to 160 days.
+Adjournment is expected by July 11.

 Source documents and websites of interest: